hyperledger/aries-rfcs/concepts/0011-decorators/README.md

 ## Reference

-This section of this RFC will be kept up-to-date with a list of globally accepted decorators, and links to the HIPEs that define them.
+This section of this RFC will be kept up-to-date with a list of globally accepted decorators, and links to the RFCs that define them.

 * [`~thread`](../0008/message-id-and-threading): provide request/reply and threading semantics
 * [`~timing`](https://github.com/hyperledger/indy-hipe/pull/68): timestamps, expiration, elapsed time